adeebatak11/icu_mortality/notes.md

     "The baseline models were divided into non-gradient boosting baseline models, gradient boosting ensemble models, and illness severity scoring systems."

-3.

-    (7) Selection of variables should not be done using statistical methods on the same data you intend to use to develop your prediction model unless your sample size is huge.
+3. (7) Selection of variables should not be done using statistical methods on the same data you intend to use to develop your prediction model unless your sample size is huge.
 Consider it 'double dipping".

+4. Sparsity of data

+5. Model Calibration

+6. Model Discrimination

+7. Parsimonious model

+    ### APACHE: Acute Physiology and Critical Health Evaluation IV & IVa

+    1. The three tables from the eICU database used in the study were Acute Physiology Score (APS) variables table, APACHE prediction variables table, and the APACHE patient results table.
+The APS variables and the prediction variables tables contain the inputs used for calculating the overall APACHE scores and prediction values.
+The patient results table contains the resulting predictions as well as actual patient outcomes.
+    2. Type I Error: APACHE incorrectly predicting in-hospital death: False positive.\
+        Type II Error: APACHE incorrectly predicting in-hospital survival: False negative.
+[More serious]
+    3. (9) our concern about performance stems from the utilization of a regressor trained on binary outcomes to output continuous value estimates.

 ## Questions